ddoberne/statcast_highlight_tool/README.md

 # Statcast Highlight Tool
-Tools for compiling .mp4 highlight reels from BaseballSavant.
+Tools for compiling .mp4 highlight reels from BaseballSavant ([example compilation here](https://twitter.com/Sunyveil_Sports/status/1667311883085565954?s=20)).
 Statcast Highlight Tool can generate leaderboards given statcast data, scrape BaseballSavant for the corresponding video clips, and finally stitch together a highlight reel with annotations, exported in .mp4 format.
 Specific teams and players may be filtered for, and if so, the broadcast for that player/team will be prioritized when scraping the video clip.

 Some of the existing presets in Statcast Highlight Tool include:
 * Plays with the biggest change in WPA